YohanJung/online_FM/README.md

 ## Getting Started

 This project compares the recent reseach of the online Factoriztiaon machine for regression and classficatino task.
-We figure outs the pros and cons for recent research and will propose the model to revise the target problem of online factorization machince.
+We figure out the pros and cons for recent research.
+We will propose the revised model to overcome the limitation of online factorization machince.

 ## Dataset